-Cash maternity benefits: Must have at least 3 months of continuous employment before the expected date of childbirth; temporary workers must be in employment immediately before the start of the maternity leave period.
+Cash maternity benefits: The insured must have at least 3 months of continuous employment before the expected date of childbirth; temporary workers must be in employment immediately before the start of the maternity leave period.

-Medical benefits: Must be currently employed or a pensioner.
+Medical benefits: The insured must be currently employed or a pensioner.
 Coverage may be extended for 3 months if the insured has more than 3 months of continuous service.